Abnormal psychology: Deinstitutionalisation

-In the late twentieth century, however, a large number of mental hospitals were closed, due to lack of funding and overpopulation.
+In the late twentieth century, however, a large number of mental hospitals were closed in many countries.
 In England, for example, only 14 of the 130 psychiatric institutions that had been created in the early 20th century remained open at the start of the 21st century.
 In 1963, President John F. Kennedy launched the community health movement in the United States as a "bold new approach" to mental health care, aimed at coordinating mental health services for citizens in mental health centers.
 In the span of 40 years, the United States was able to see an about 90 percent drop in the number of patients in psychiatric hospitals.